ipfs-shipyard/ipfs-primer/files-on-ipfs/lessons/add-and-retrieve-file-content.md

-# Lesson: Add Content to IPFS and Retreive It
+# Lesson: Add Content to IPFS and Retrieve It

 ## Goals
 After doing this Lesson you will be able to